Homogenization theory of random walks among deterministic conductances

 An \emph{Individual Invariance Principle (IIP)} is then said to hold for~$\omega$ if there exists a non-degenerate $d$-dimensional covariance matrix~$\Sigma$ such that, as $n\to\infty$, the law of the process $t\mapsto B_t^{(n)}$ induced by~$P^0_\omega$ on~$(C([0,\infty),\R^d),\BB(C([0,\infty),\R^d)))$ tends to that of the Brownian motion $t\mapsto B_t$ with $E B_t=0$ and $\Cov(B_t)=t\Sigma$ for all~$t\ge0$. \end{definition}

-The definition is motivated by the celebrated Donsker's Invariance Principle (Don\-sker~\cite{Donsker}) which yields an IIP whenever $e\mapsto\cc_\omega(e)$ is a positive constant.
-The adjective ``Individual'' has been added to draw contrast with similar, but technically distinct, notions of Invariance Principle in this subject area; see Section~\ref{sec-2.1}.
+The definition is motivated by Donsker's Invariance Principle (Don\-sker~\cite{Donsker}) which yields an IIP whenever $e\mapsto\cc_\omega(e)$ is a positive constant.
+The adjective ``Individual'' has been added to draw contrast with similar, but technically distinct, notions of Invariance Principle in this subject area; see Section~\ref{sec-2.1} for their overview.

-Our main question is thus: For what non-constant assignments $e\mapsto\cc_\omega(e)$ does an IIP provably hold?
-This has been studied in great detail in the past using, for the most part, the framework of stochastic homogenization: The conductance configuration is drawn at \emph{random} from a law that is invariant and ergodic under translates of~$\Z^d$.
+The main question we wish to answer is for what non-constant assignments $e\mapsto\cc_\omega(e)$ an IIP provably holds.
+This has been studied in great detail in the past using the framework of \textit{stochastic} homogenization whose starting point is a conductance configuration drawn at {random} from a law that is invariant and ergodic under translates of~$\Z^d$.
 Our aim here is to depart from, and go beyond, the stochastic homogenization approach and work solely with \emph{deterministic} environments.